 Sandeep Robert Datta, MD, PhD

-Sandeep Robert Datta, a 2014 Vallee Scholar, is Assistant Professor of Neurobiology at the Harvard Medical School.
+Sandeep Robert Datta, a 2014 Vallee Scholar, is a Professor of Neurobiology at the Harvard Medical School.
 Prior to his arrival at Harvard, Dr Datta was a graduate student with Michael Greenberg at Harvard Medical School and a postdoctoral fellow with Richard Axel at Columbia University.
 He is also the recipient of a Burroughs Wellcome Career Award in Medical Sciences, research fellowships from the Sloan, Searle and McKnight Foundations, and has won the NIH Director’s New Innovator Award.